Gankare/Starlitseas_Dokumentation/README.md

 The gilder works by setting the velocity upwards to zero, removing gravity and adding a small force downwards.
 It worked but caused many problems when other forces effected the players velocity, this caused the player to be launched out of the map because of the zero gravity.
 I fixed it by removing the glider and adding back gravity everytime a tail jump, boost ring or blowhole added force to the player.

-This may sound like a bad fix but it made for a more interactive gameplay deploying and reploying the glider, I also made the glider give the player a small speedboost forward when deploying .
+This may sound like a bad fix but it made for a more interactive gameplay deploying and reploying the glider, I also made the glider give the player a small speedboost forward when deploying.
 It also makes for more speedrunning possibilities when the player learns how to combine different movement boosts in combination.

 The Glider script(it's to big to show clearly):
 ![](/Assets/GliderScript.png)

 ### Dash ability:
 I made the dash launch the player at a set speed in the direction that the camera is facing.
-To make it more notizeble that an ability was just used I rapidly increase the fov and made the speed lines on the screen turn green for like a sec.
+To make it more noticable that an ability was just used I rapidly increase the fov and made the speed lines on the screen turn green for about a sec.
 The dash also resets the gilder ability.
 ![](/Assets/DashScript.png)
 The gif below shows both the abilities combined:

 ![](/Assets/DashGif.gif)

 ## Reset on ground touch
-Script below shows when the player is touching the ground the abillites and jump resets, Also creates camerashake depending on how fast the player hits the ground.
+Script below shows when the player is touching the ground the abilites and jump resets.
+Also creates camerashake depending on how fast the player hits the ground.
 ![](/Assets/ResetJumpAndSprint_Script.png)

 ## Small features
-### Fade in and out the whales:
+### Fadeing in and out the whales:
-To many whales at the same time made the game lagg so I added render distance to the whales.
+To many whales at the same time made the game lag so I added render distance to the whales.
-I thoght it looked wierd when they spawned in out of nowhere so I created a script that fades the material of the whales in and out:
+I thought it looked weird when they spawned in out of nowhere so I created a script that fades the material of the whales in and out:
 ![](/Assets/FadeScript.png)
 ![](/Assets/WhaleFade.gif)

 ### Blowhole water effect:
-When stepping on a blowwhales hole, the player gets shot up giving a speed boost.
+When stepping on a blow whales hole, the player gets shot up giving a speed boost.
 I added sound and made a water material to the boost for more of a feel.

-I set the material the players screen for two secomds when steeping on the hole:
+I set the material on the players screen for two seconds when stepping on the hole:
 ![](/Assets/BlowholeWaterEffect_Script.png)
 It looks like this:

 ![](/Assets/BlowHole_Gif.gif)

 ### Spirit Guide:
-I added a talking ray that gives the player tips on what to do or encourages the player to keep going every level.
+I added a talking ray that gives the player tips on what to do/encourages the player to keep going every level.
 The text is a 3D widget set over the ray, the ray is always facing the player with the text.
 The text only shows when the player is close to the ray.

 Scipt of how this is done:
 ![](/Assets/TalkingRayScript.png)